Saurabhcoder-cloud/telegram_bot/README.md

 | `BOT_NAME`, `BOT_VERSION`, `BOT_AUTHOR` | Metadata used in logs and admin notifications |

 Either `AI_API_KEY` or `OPENAI_API_KEY` must be populated with your provider secret to enable the multilingual “Ask a Tax Question” flow.
 The assistant automatically replies in the user’s chosen language when the key is present.

+> **Using OpenRouter / DeepSeek.** Paste your `sk-or-…` key into `AI_API_KEY`.
+The bot automatically switches to the OpenRouter base URL and model defaults.
+For DeepSeek V3.1, set `AI_MODEL=deepseek/deepseek-chat` (or the exact slug advertised by OpenRouter).
+Optionally customise `AI_REFERER` and `AI_TITLE` to match your deployment domain and product name, as OpenRouter requires these headers.

 ## 🔗 API integration cheatsheet
 The bot relies on TaxHelp AI’s REST API.
 Below are representative payloads used in the workflows.